 Call an Atlanta Auto Accident Attorney if You Have Any Questions

-If you have questions about the law in Georgia, you should reach out to an experienced Atlanta auto accident attorney.
-These lawyers handle cases all the time where the other driver was guilty of distracted driving at the time of their accident.
+If you have questions about the law in Georgia, you should reach out to an experienced Atlanta injury attorney.
+These lawyers at The Weinstein Firm handle cases all the time where the other driver was guilty of distracted driving at the time of their accident.

 The law is cracking down on distracted driving.
 If you’re ever unsure about whether something is legal or not, err on the side of caution.
 It will save you money and headaches down the road.